anjilinux/project-devops-realtime/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 ![1674338440742](image/02_Y_Windows_Ubuntu/1674338440742.png)

-## 11. Copy necessary files into gitlab project repo
+## 11. Prepare the GitLab project repo

 **git clone** from your gitlab project repo to your local and copy necessary files from the repo (in the same folder as this README.md)